andersoncardoso/flask-wtf/docs/index.rst

 ---------

 **Flask-WTF** also provides Recaptcha support through a ``RecaptchaField``::

-    from flaskext.wtf import Form, TextField, RecaptchaField
+    from flask.ext.wtf import Form, TextField, RecaptchaField

     class SignupForm(Form):
         username = TextField("Username")
         recaptcha = RecaptchaField()

 This field handles all the nitty-gritty details of Recaptcha validation and output.
 The following settings are required in order to use Recaptcha:

     * ``RECAPTCHA_USE_SSL`` : default ``False``
     * ``RECAPTCHA_PUBLIC_KEY``
     * ``RECAPTCHA_PRIVATE_KEY``
     * ``RECAPTCHA_OPTIONS``

 ``RECAPTCHA_OPTIONS`` is an optional dict of configuration options.
 The public and private keys are required in order to authenticate your request with Recaptcha - see `documentation <https://www.google.com/recaptcha/admin/create>`_ for details on how to obtain your keys.